backmeup/backmeup-prototype/README.md

 9. To start the rest server in debug mode, use the additional debug profile: `mvn -P standard,debug exec:exec` (the debug-port will be 1044)

-10. All parts are eclipse-projects aswell.
-To add them to your workspace use the eclipse command `Add Existing Projects`
+10. To use Maven within Eclipse, install the Maven Integration (m2e) Plugin (http://www.eclipse.org/m2e/)

-11. To use maven within eclipse, install the Maven Integration (m2e) Plugin (http://www.eclipse.org/m2e/)
+11. All parts are Eclipse projects aswell.
+To add them to your workspace use the Eclipse command `Import Existing Maven Projects`

 ## Further Information